JobinJohn24/Differential-Expression-Structural-Pipeline/README.md

 ![Structural Volcano Plot](plots/structural_volcano.png)

 ### 2. The Druggability Filter (UpSet Plot)
-This chart visualizes the intersection of our three strict criteria.
+This chart visualizes the intersection of our three tiered criteria for a "Goldilocks Target."
 Out of thousands of differentially expressed genes, only **7** met all requirements for structural druggability.

 ![UpSet Plot](plots/upset_consequence.png)